bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/code-structure/_index.md

 ## Structure

-The code structure, reflecting all AsyncAPI features supported by `go-asyncapi`, is shown in figure below.
+If we'd involve <u>all AsyncAPI features</u> supported by `go-asyncapi`, the code structure would be as follows:

-{{< figure src="../objects.svg" alt="Objects structure diagram" >}}
+{{< figure src="types.svg" alt="Types structure diagram" >}}

+This figure helps give an overview of the generated code structure.
 Let's take a look what each of these objects is.

 **[Server]({{< relref "/docs/code-structure/server" >}})** is generated from `server` AsyncAPI entity.
 The main purpose of server is to keep the information to easily open a **Channel** to this server.
 For this,